astral-sh/rye/docs/guide/toolchains/cpython.md

 Additionally due to how these builds are created, there are some other quirks you might run into related to terminal support or TKinter.
 Some of these issues are collected in the [FAQ](../faq.md).
-Additionally the Python Standalone Builds have a [Behavior Quirks](https://python-build-standalone.readthedocs.io/en/latest/quirks.html) page.
+Additionally, the Python Standalone Builds have a [Behavior Quirks](https://gregoryszorc.com/docs/python-build-standalone/main/quirks.html) page.

 ## Sources